nunchaku-tech/ComfyUI-nunchaku/README.md

 1. **Set Up ComfyUI and Nunchaku**:

-     * Nunchaku workflows can be found at [`workflows`](./workflows).
+     * Nunchaku workflows can be found at [`workflows`](example_workflows).
 To use them, copy the files to `user/default/workflows` in the ComfyUI root directory:

        ```shell
        cd ComfyUI

-       # Create the workflows directory if it doesn't exist
+       # Create the example_workflows directory if it doesn't exist
-       mkdir -p user/default/workflows
+       mkdir -p user/default/example_workflows

        # Copy workflow configurations
-       cp custom_nodes/nunchaku_nodes/workflows/* user/default/workflows/
+       cp custom_nodes/nunchaku_nodes/example_workflows/* user/default/example_workflows/
        ```

      * Install any missing nodes (e.g., `comfyui-inpainteasy`) by following [this tutorial](https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#support-of-missing-nodes-installation).